xeoron/K/README.md

     to terminate a running program by name

-Usage: Get info on a running program or terminate it by name
+Usage: Get info on a program or terminate it
 =====
     Example:
         k -t program_to_shutdown